tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    against any third-party claim to the extent alleging that the Tigris Object Storage Service as operated by Tigris Data, when used by User (and each End User) as permitted under this Agreement infringes or misappropriates a third party’s U.S. patent, copyright, trademark, or trade secret, and will pay the amount of any damages and costs awarded against User (including reasonable attorneys’ fees) in a final judgement of, or agreed by Tigris Data in a settlement of, the claim; provided that Tigris Data will not have any obligations or liability under this Section 17.2 for (a) infringement or misappropriation resulting from use of the Tigris Object Storage Service in combination with products, services, software, data, content or other items not provided by Tigris Data; (b) unauthorized use of the Tigris Object Storage Service; or (c) if User settles or makes any admissions about a claim without Tigris Data’s prior consent.
+    against any third-party claim to the extent alleging that the Tigris Object Storage Service as operated by Tigris Data, when used by User (and each End User) as permitted under this Agreement infringes or misappropriates a third party's U.S. patent, copyright, trademark, or trade secret, and will pay the amount of any damages and costs awarded against User (including reasonable attorneys' fees) in a final judgement of, or agreed by Tigris Data in a settlement of, the claim; provided that Tigris Data will not have any obligations or liability under this Section 17.2 for (a) infringement or misappropriation resulting from use of the Tigris Object Storage Service in combination with products, services, software, data, content or other items not provided by Tigris Data; (b) unauthorized use of the Tigris Object Storage Service; or (c) if User settles or makes any admissions about a claim without Tigris Data's prior consent.
 For any claim covered by this Section 17.2, Tigris Data will, at its election, either: (i) procure the rights to use that portion of the Tigris Object Storage Service alleged to be infringing; (ii) replace the alleged infringing portion of the Tigris